Kendall Windham

-Kendall Wayne Windham (born December 15, 1967) is an American retired professional wrestler.
+Kendall Wayne Windham (born December 15, 1967) is an American retired professional wrestler best known for his appearances with World Championship Wrestling.
 He is the son of Blackjack Mulligan and the brother of Barry Windham.
-He is best known for his appearances with World Championship Wrestling.

 Professional wrestling career

 Championship Wrestling from Florida (1984–1987)

-Kendall Windham started wrestling in 1984 for Championship Wrestling from Florida, making his debut on June 10 in Tampa, FL in a win over Jack Hart (Barry Horowitz).
+Kendall Windham started wrestling in 1984 for Championship Wrestling from Florida, making his debut on June 10 in Tampa, Florida, aged 16, in a win over Jack Hart (Barry Horowitz).
 He was very skinny but had the same moves and looks as his older brother, Barry.

 Kendall began his career facing and defeating Hart in various house show matches around the circuit.
 On June 23, 1985, the rookie competed in a tournament to crown the NWA Florida Heavyweight Champion, wrestling Rip Rogers to a draw.
-He remained undefeated until he was finally pinned by Jack Hart at a house show in Orlando, FL.
-Two months later he gained his first title, defeating Hart to win the Florida Heavyweight Championship on September 2, 1985 at the NWA Battle Of The Belts in Tampa, FL.
+He remained undefeated until he was finally pinned by Jack Hart at a house show in Orlando, Florida.
+Two months later he gained his first title, defeating Hart to win the Florida Heavyweight Championship on September 2, 1985, at the Battle of the Belts in Tampa.
 Windham retained the title against Jack Hart in rematches, and cast as good guy (face) he teamed with his brother Barry to feud with Ron Bass and Kevin Sullivan's "cult".